CodeLifter-sys/rapidclip-generator/README.md

 For a Portuguese version of this README, see [README.pt-br.md](README.pt-br.md).

-We welcome contributions!
 If you'd like to collaborate on the project, follow these steps:

 1. Fork the repository.
 2. Create a branch for your feature or bug fix: